khoi-phantuan/khoi-phantuan/README.md

 ### 🚀 Featured Projects

 **[ESP32-exploration](https://github.com/khoi-phantuan/ESP32-exploration.git)**
-This is the repo consisting of some small projects, where I started to learn how to immplement some ESP32's peripherals, such as GPIO, LEDC, ADC, etc. in ESP-IDF environment using built-in APIs and drivers.
+This is the repository consisting of some small projects, where I started to learn how to implement some ESP32's peripherals, such as GPIO, LEDC, ADC, etc. in ESP-IDF environment using built-in APIs and drivers.

 ---